xvalac12/network_sniffer/README.md

 | Target Prot.
 Address  | 4 bytes   | Specifies the target's protocol address                       |

 ## Testing
-Testing was performed on three operating systems: Windows 11 (win-x64), Nix OS and Ubuntu 22.04 (linux-x64).
+Testing was performed on two operation systems: Nix OS and Ubuntu 22.04 (linux-x64).
 On the left is output of application, on the right is comparison with wireshark application.

 ## Ubuntu 22.04
 ### (Tests with correct input)